1. How Are Work-Study Jobs Created?

 A student must have permission from their off-campus supervisor before seeking a second job.
 If approved for a second job, the supervisor must inform Student Employment by e-mail.
 The supervisor has the right to deny the student's request to work at a second job.
 The supervisor's decision is final.

 A student's primary responsibility is their academic achievement and work cannot be a priority.

 When classes are in session, students (full-time or part-time) are not permitted to work more than a total of 20 hours per week.

 When classes are officially not in session, students (full-time or part-time) are not permitted to work more than a total of 40 hours per week.
 A student is required to take an unpaid break or lunch of at least one-half hour after five consecutive hours of work.

 A student must be removed from the work-study payroll for the following reasons:

 An employed student who intends to withdraw from the program, or who wishes to change jobs within the semester, must inform their supervisor.
 A student is expected to give at least one week's notice before leaving a position.
 This gives the organization the necessary time to find a replacement for the student, or to adjust the work schedules of remaining employees in order to offset the staffing shortage.
 Releasing a student from a job is done online by the supervisor.
-An e-mail confirming the student's release will be sent to the Off-Campus Coordinator, Karen Holland.
+An e-mail confirming the student's release will be sent to Student Employment.